 This year, at “Boekenfestijn” in Kortrijk I discovered a cartoon puzzle book: “The New Yorker book of Cartoon Puzzles and Games”.
-The least I can say about the book is that it’s inventive and original!“It’s a puzzle book until you solve the puzzles – then it’s a book of New Yorker cartoons with pencil marks all over it.”
+The least I can say about the book is that it’s inventive and original!

 Some puzzles are quite difficult to solve, especially when you’re not a native English speaker.
 A few examples of my favourite games and puzzles in the book. (the puzzles that most people can solve with a little understanding of English).